Mixed-precision algorithms for solving the Sylvester matrix equation

-Now we consider a custom 24-bit (3-byte) floating-point format that has the same exponent range as TensorFloat-32 but 16 rather than 11 bits of significand.
+Now we consider a custom 24-bit (3-byte) floating-point format that has the same exponent range as TensorFloat-32 but 16 rather than 11 significant bits.
 This format has roughly the same dynamic range as TensorFloat-32 but is more accurate by a factor $2^5=32$.

 We repeat the experiment in~\cref{sec:tensorfloat-32} using this custom format as low precision.
 The results are reported in \cref{fig:pert-mp2}.
 Decreasing the unit roundoff of the low precision has cured the instability of \mporth{} and \mpinv{}.
 Both mixed-precision algorithms converge in 2 to 3 iterations in most cases, which suggests that they will be faster than the Bartels--Stewart algorithm if $\rho\lesssim 0.4$ for the Sylvester equations and $\rho\lesssim0.1$ for the Lyapunov equations.